 Rights to access/rectification/erasure/restriction of processing/portability.
 You can request from HPI at any time information about which Personal Data HPI processes about you and the correction or deletion of such Personal Data.
 You can also always change or delete your Personal Data by yourself on the openHPI platform.
 Please note, however, that HPI can or will delete your Personal Data only if there is no statutory obligation or prevailing right of HPI to retain it.
 Kindly note further that if you request that HPI deletes all of your Personal Data, you will not be able to continue to use openHPI.

 You may further request from HPI a copy of the Personal Data that you have provided to HPI.
 In this case, please contact the email address below and specify the information or processing activities to which your request relates.
-HPI will carefully consider your request and discuss with you how it can best fulfil it.
+HPI will carefully consider your request and discuss with you how it can best fulfill it.

-Furthermore, you can request from HPI that HPI restricts your Personal Data from any further processing in any of the following events: (i) you state that the Personal Data HPI has about you is incorrect, (but only for as long as HPI requires to check the accuracy of the relevant Personal Data), (ii) there is no legal basis for HPI processing your Personal Data and you demand that HPI restricts your Personal Data from further processing, (iii) HPI no longer requires your Personal Data but you claim that you require HPI to retain such data in order to claim or exercise legal rights or to defend against third party claims or (iv) in case you object to the processing of your Personal Data by HPI (based on HPI’s legitimate interest as further set out in Section B. below) for as long as it is required to review as to whether HPI has a prevailing interest or legal obligation in processing your Personal Data.
+Furthermore, you can request from HPI that HPI restricts your Personal Data from any further processing in any of the following events: (i) you state that the Personal Data HPI has about you is incorrect, (but only for as long as HPI requires to check the accuracy of the relevant Personal Data), (ii) there is no legal basis for HPI processing your Personal Data and you demand that HPI restricts your Personal Data from further processing, (iii) HPI no longer requires your Personal Data but you claim that you require HPI to retain such data in order to claim or exercise legal rights or to defend against third-party claims or (iv) in case you object to the processing of your Personal Data by HPI (based on HPI’s legitimate interest as further set out in Section B. below) for as long as it is required to review as to whether HPI has a prevailing interest or legal obligation in processing your Personal Data.

 Please direct any such request to email@example.com.